urbit/benchmark/README.md

 Benchmark code evaluations for comparing Nock evaluation performance.

+Benchmarks should include:

-Benchamrks should be `.nock` files containing cells of `[subject formula]`.
+- `.nock` files containing cells of `[subject formula]`
+- `.noun` jamfiles of the Nock code.
+- `.hoon` source files for the Nock code (optional).

-- `tiny.nock` is a compiled version of `/lib/tiny` from Hoon 139K.
-This forms an appropriate subject for many benchmarks.
+We supply `tiny.nock` as a compiled version of `/lib/tiny` from Hoon 139K.
+This may form an appropriate subject for some benchmarks.